 These questions are beyond normal.
-Raising capital is challenging, in large part because the knowledge symmetry of a founder and an investor is non-existent.
-Even if you, as a founder, have raised capital before, you may have a few experiences, whereas the investors you’re working with have made investment decisions hundreds (or even thousands!) of times.
+Raising your first venture capital funding is challenging, in large part because the knowledge symmetry of a founder and an investor is non-existent.
+Even if you, as a founder, have raised capital before, you may have a few experiences where the investors you work with have made investment decisions hundreds (or even thousands!) of times.

 Before you go out and pitch your startup to venture capitalists, you’ll want to prepare.
 Laying a foundation before you seek funding will help ensure that you partner with the right investors who will offer support for the long haul.

-The way you grow your business is entirely dependent on what you’re trying to do.
-And, not every business model is right for backing by a VC.
-Most people who are considering raising venture capital don't understand the trade offs.
+The way you grow your startup is entirely dependent on what you’re trying to do.
+And, not every business model suits being VC funded.
+Most people who are considering raising venture capital don't understand the trade-offs.

-For example, many founders want to go into accelerators or special programs such as Techstars or YC, but don’t realize that this is a path for raising institutional funding.
-If you’re going down this path, you really need to understand what that means for the profile of your company, the growth rates that you're going to have to show, the market size, and your ownership and independence down the road.
+For example, many founders want to go into accelerators or special programs such as Techstars or YC, but don’t realize that this is a path for institutional capital raising.
+If you’re planning to go VC, you really need to understand what that means for your startup's profile, the growth rates that you're going to have to show, the market size, and your ownership and independence down the road.

-Those that will do well with VC capital not only see the potential to grow very quickly, but also see how VC capital would accelerate that growth and how their business fits the VC expectations.
+Businesses that do well with VC funding not only see huge growth potential but also find out how VC capital accelerates that growth and fits its expectations.

-Startup founders can think of capital in terms of how much they need to build their product and grow their company.
+Startup founders can think of capital in terms of how much they need to build their product and grow their startup.
 But what’s often overlooked is that VC capital has a horizon on which it expects a return.
-That horizon can vary, but it’s usually about five years.
+That overlooked VC horizon can vary, but it’s usually about five years.

-This knowledge is important, but in practice it means that founders need to model out expected returns, not just for the round they’re raising but for two subsequent rounds that are likely to take place over those next five years of your joint horizon.
+This knowledge is important, but in practice it means that founders need to model out expected returns, not just for the round they’re raising but for two subsequent rounds of venture capital funding that are likely to take place over those next five years of your joint horizon.
 This is what investors will be considering when they’re deciding whether to invest.